 In that context, Maserati’s expansion into a refurbished part of Fiat’s historic Mirafiori factory in Turin (where the Alfa Romeo Mito is made) for Levante production seems like a less contentious move than it might have.

-And yet, as brand traditionalists will note, this car is certainly not built in Modena, it’s no sleek, elegant saloon or coupé and, for the time being, and in the UK at least, it’s available only with a diesel engine.
+And yet, as brand traditionalists will note, this car is certainly not built in Modena, it’s no sleek, elegant saloon or coupé and, for a time in the UK, it was only available with a diesel engine.
 Tweaks made for the 2018 model year has seen the introduction of a Ferrari-developed, twin-turbocharged V6 petrol engine.

 So just how much of the heart and soul of a ‘proper’ Maserati is left?